ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

  `open_shop <ShopName>` | Will open up the shop with the specified `ShopName`.
 Useful for testing without adding in a tile property / needing to go to the shop location
  `reset_shop <ShopName>` | Will reset the stock of the specified `ShopName`, which usually happens at the start of each day.
 Useful for checking that your conditions are applying / stock is randomizing as you'd like'
  `list_shops` | Lists all of the `ShopName`s registered with Shop Tile Framework

+ ## Contact The Dev
+If you need to find me, the following methods are your best bets:
+- Bug reports can be made by submitting an issue on this repositiory, or use the [bugs tab](https://www.nexusmods.com/stardewvalley/mods/5005?tab=bugs) on the Nexus page.
+Please provide a [log](https://smapi.io/log/) with all bug reports and as much information about the circumstances of the bug as possible.
+- Suggestions should be submitted through an issue on this repository
+- If you have questions that aren't answered here, you can DM me on discord at `Chronicler#9318`